Waymans/Brackets-Project-Helper/README.md

 ---

 ## Notes
-> Removing or changing templates will be understood by knowing the `Add a template` section
+> Knowing how to change/remove templates will be understood by knowing the `Add a template` section.
 > Feel free to clone this repo to change/add templates for your own use or in anyway you see fit.